Laws & Fines

 Restitution

-When a crime has a victim — theft, fraud, property damage — the offender pays restitution directly to the victim equal to the value of what was taken or damaged, in addition to any fine paid to the city.
+Theft, fraud, and property damage all leave a victim.
+In those cases the offender pays restitution directly to the victim equal to the value of what was taken or damaged, and any fine paid to the city sits on top of that.

-- Item market value at time of offense
+- Item market value at the time of the offence

-- Admin shop equivalent value if market price is unclear
+- Admin shop equivalent value, where the market price is unclear

-- Staff discretion for property damage assessed via CoreProtect
+- Staff assessment via CoreProtect, for property damage

 Jail

-If you believe a fine was issued in error:
+If you think a fine was issued in error:

-- Do not evade or ignore it — unpaid fines accrue
+- Don’t evade or ignore it.
+Unpaid fines accrue while you argue.

-- Provide evidence if you have it (screenshots, coordinates, timestamps)
+- Bring evidence if you have it: screenshots, coordinates, timestamps

 - Staff decisions on appeals are final

-For serious or repeat offenses, staff may apply penalties beyond a standard fine:
+For serious or repeat offences, staff may reach past a standard fine:

-- Rank demotion — loss of civic rank or title for corruption or abuse of position
+- Rank demotion — loss of a civic rank or title, for corruption or abuse of position.

 To report an in-game crime: